World Hijab Day happens every year on 1st February.

 Hijab simply refers to a barrier, or to modesty and everyone’s personal interpretation of that is different.
 Modesty for men is also something that is discussed within Islam.
 Different cultures have different interpretations of veils, and they can also vary as fashions change.

-As a VAW development officer at Amina, I use this image in my training.
+As an Ending Violence Against Women Development Officer at Amina, I use this image in my training.

 We discuss that while some people understand that for many women, hijab is a personal choice, and an expression of their faith, some Muslim women have experienced pressure to remove their hijab, or have been looked on as more oppressed because they wear it.